futuredapp/Engineering-Handbook/ios/new-project.md

 ## 6. Configure the project for Continuous Deployment

-- [ ] In Target's General tab, keep the Automatically manage signing checkbox unchecked.
+- [ ] In Target's Signing & Capabilities tab, keep the Automatically manage signing checkbox unchecked.
 - [ ] In Manage Schemes, set root project scheme as Shared.
 - [ ] Run `bundle exec fastlane test` to check whether test can be run on both CI and locally.
 - [ ] In Xcode, go to Project Info screen.
 In Configurations section, add a new configuration by duplicating the **Release** configuration and rename it to **Enterprise**.